HikCentral Professional V2.0.1

 At the control room, system operators can view live and recorded images from each vehicle in the bus fleet 24/7.
 In the event of an incident, operators can review the live video footage, advise the driver directly or deploy an immediate managed response if necessary.

-From the moment passengers board a Hikvision surveillance system equipped bus, all interior activity is monitored by operators at the Suez Governorate central control room and recorded locally via the Hikvision DS-MP7508 Series Mobile DVR.
+From the moment passengers board a Hikvision security system equipped bus, all interior activity is monitored by operators at the Suez Governorate central control room and recorded locally via the Hikvision DS-MP7508 Series Mobile DVR.
 Should an incident be reported and require investigation, system operators can access footage wirelessly, directly from the bus’s DVR, and view any recorded footage instantly in the control room.

 Commenting on the success of the project, Mahmoud Abd El Rasol, General Manager, Caesar Security Services said: “We specified Hikvision products because they meet our customer’s requirements, providing HD imaging and reliability at a very competitive price.”